Close Menu

 • Use treat-briefer crate time after potty trips.

-• Watch all in-house activity outside crate.
+• Watch all in-house activity outside the crate.

 Tip: Crate size equation — crate length = puppy length (nose to tail) + 2–3 inches.